zero-day-labs/riscv-iommu/README.md

 On an error, the AXI demux connects the translation request IF to a [PULP AXI Error Slave](https://github.com/pulp-platform/axi/blob/master/src/axi_err_slv.sv), which responds the failing request with an AXI error.

+### **DDTP Off Synchronization Interface**

+The IOMMU holds `ddtp_sync_req_o` high while a DDTP Off transition is waiting for prior device traffic to reach the platform's global ordering point.
+The integrator must assert `ddtp_sync_done_i` only after every earlier processed request is observable by all harts, devices and IOMMUs.
+New translation requests remain stalled until synchronization completes; tying `ddtp_sync_done_i` high is valid only when completion responses already provide this guarantee.

 ### **Interrupt wires**

 The IOMMU may be configured to generate interrupts as WSIs to request service from software.
 For this purpose, a set of external wires is driven by the WSI interrupt generation support module, and should be connected to a Platform-Level Interrupt Controller (e.g. PLIC/APLIC).
 The number of interrupt wires is defined by the N_INT_VEC parameter.